Summary: Peeling back a layer and finding the courage to look at what's underneath.

 For the sake of nostalgia, and because she felt… curious, she decided to test the old ludicrous theory.

 "I have a crush on Kakashi-sensei," she declared, and then shrugging nonchalantly, as if to convince her own reflection that it wasn't a big deal.

 She squirmed.
 And then quickly reached a hand over her face in shame, letting the weight of her palm drag her cheek down as she tried to rub the disgust off her skin.

 The word crush just sounded silly off the get go, and even more so next to his name.
 Obviously, she didn't expect Ino's logic to work like magic.
 She was too old for that.

 But it did make her feel something… something like that wash of relief you get after puking, yet not without the lingering offensive taste you had to deal with after.

-It was a far cry from the budding sentiments she used to harbor in her youth.
-Those had always flooded her heart and mind with hopeful what if's, and what next?
+It was a far cry from the budding sentiments she had nursed in her youth.
+Those had always flooded her heart and mind with hopeful what if's.

 There were no what if's here.
 This wasn't an innoncent pre-teen thing she could simply laugh off with her friends either, she wasn't a kid anymore.